Hands placing a load of laundry into a front loading washing machine.

 • On your bill, find the meter number under the "Detailed Billing Information" section.
 A seven-digit number starting with a "2" indicates it is an advanced meter.

 • You must have a Utility Services Website profile.
-If you don't have an account, you can sign up today!
+If you don't have a profile, you can sign up today!
+Please note, it will take 24 - 48 hours after registering for a profile to gain access to Energy Insights.

 An advanced meter (also called an Advanced Metering Infrastructure or AMI meter) is a digital meter that records your energy use every 5 or 15 minutes and sends the data wirelessly to City Light using radio frequency waves.
 This is like the wireless communications used by cell phones and Wi-Fi.
 The meters transmit data for a maximum of 90 seconds per day.